01. What Is Yervoy?

 Often, doctors can treat side effects by pausing treatment and/or using supportive therapy.
 Doctors may also assess various aspects that may potentially influence treatment side effects.
 These aspects include environmental, dietary, lifestyle, microbial and pharmacological factors.

 Management of side effects varies on a case-by-case basis.
 For example, doctors may try reducing side effects with steroids or immunosuppressive drugs.
-Some patients may also be considering other methods, such as herbs and dietary supplements.
+Some patients may also be considering other methods, such as herbal medicine and dietary supplements.

 Patients should speak to their medical team before making any changes.
 Some methods may not work well with their treatment plan.